let-unimi/liblet/docs/api.rst

 .. autoclass:: InstantaneousDescription

-   The class is immutable, few methods can be used to inspect its content, or to get a new instantaneous description corresponding to a *match* or *predict* move.
+   This is the superclass describing an instantaneous description of an automata; it comprises a *tape* and the *head_pos*ition, a *sack* and a sequence of *steps* that have taken the automaton to the current configuration.
+It is immutable, subclasses define how to obtain a new description given a move (that in general differ for *top-down* and *bottom-up* parsers).

    .. automethod:: head

    .. automethod:: top

+.. autoclass:: TopDownInstantaneousDescription

+   This class represents an instantaneous description of an automata performing *top-down* parsing; elements on the stack are symbols from the grammar, an extra `＃` is added at the bottom of the stack and the end of the tape to make it easier to determine if the input word has been accepted.

     .. automethod:: match

     .. automethod:: predict

+.. autoclass:: BottomUpInstantaneousDescription

+   This class represents an instantaneous description of an automata performing *bottom-down* parsing; elements on the stack are the trees of the parsing forest.

+    .. automethod:: shift

+    .. automethod:: reduce

 ANTLR support
 -------------